-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=40
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=40

 23. Putting it all together: Modes of Persuasion

 Analyze This

 As you have learned, balancing ethos, pathos, and logos as you build your argument is an important part of being persuasive.
 Now that you have learned about all three modes of persuasion, it should be helpful to see some analysis for these appeals in action.